sergueik/springboot_study/basic-tomcat-filter/README.md

 ```sh
 tcp6       0      0 :::8080   :::*  LISTEN      4159/docker-proxy
 ```
-but it has no context (no war deployed)
+but tomcat has no context served (no war deployed) on a `dummy` route
 ```sh
 curl -I -k http://localhost:8080/dummy/
 ```